cybozu-go/sabakan/README.md

 * Template system for Ignition

-    [Ignition][] is a boot provisioning system for CoreOS Container Linux.
+    [Ignition][] is a boot provisioning system for Flatcar Container Linux.
     Ignition configuration is not friendly for operators as it is written in a plain JSON.

     Sabakan provides a friendly and super versatile template system for Ignition configurations.